LibraryVPN/libraryvpn.org-devel/content/about.md

 LibraryVPN is built on proven open source solutions including OpenVPN, the gold standard for VPN security.
 The LEAP project has a proven track record of building secure software which has been used by activist organizations such as [RiseUp](https://riseup.net) for years.
 LibraryVPN builds on these projects by adding an authentication layer using the SIP2 protocol to allow patrons to use their library cards to log into the VPN client

 ## Publically funded, Always free
 LibraryVPN was initially funded through a National Leadership Grant from the Institute of Museum and Library Services.
-As a project that started out publically funded we are committed that the code will always remain free and open source so you can use it without worry.
+As a project that started out publically funded we are committed that the code will always remain free and open source so you can use it without worry!